GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 * **Password Vault**: a trusted password retention system or tool to store the super admin password.
 * **Trusted workstation**: A trusted physical machine with internet connectivity capable of running a chrome browser and accepting a USB key.
 This workstation should be highly secured according to your own internal standards.
 Generally, this workstation is not used for day-to-day activity, and is locked down to only allow access to the Admin Console and Google Cloud.
 You can also control which internal user can log in the machine in the first place for additional security.

-# Setup Cloud Identity
+## Set up Cloud Identity

-In this step, you will create your first super admin user in Cloud Identity and claim ownership of your domain in the admin console.
-Once this is done, you will create the additional super admin users and (optionally) setup your SSO connection to allow future regular users to connect to your Google Cloud organization in an integrated fashion.
+In this section, you create your first super admin user in Cloud Identity and claim ownership of your domain in the Admin console.
+After this is done, you create the additional super admin users and (optionally) setup your SSO connection to allow future regular users to connect to your Google Cloud organization in an integrated fashion.

-All of this section should be conducted as a ceremony on its own as you will create all super admin accounts and set up your Google Cloud organization for the first time.
+This entire section should be conducted as a ceremony on its own, because in it you create all super admin accounts and set up your Google Cloud organization for the first time.

-At the end of this process, all keys should be clearly identified (with stickers and/or separate envelopes) and placed in one or more safe(s).
+At the end of this process, all keys should be clearly identified (with stickers, separate envelopes, or both) and placed in one or more safes.
 Witnesses should be present during the entire event.

-We will need two things in order to setup your Cloud Identity account for this domain:
+You need two things in order to setup your Cloud Identity account for this domain:

-1. The ability to prove that you own the domain (hence the capacity to add DNS records publically to it)
+* The ability to prove that you own the domain (hence the capacity to add DNS records publically to it).
-2. A valid email address from this domain.
-This address will be used to create the initial super admin in Cloud Identity to manage this domain in Cloud Identity.
+* A valid email address from this domain.
+This address is used to create the initial super admin in Cloud Identity to manage this domain in Cloud Identity.

-This implies that the domain name has been properly configured to handle emails (MX records pointing to valid mail servers and a new email address created especially for this super admin user).
+This implies that the domain name has been properly configured to handle email (MX records pointing to valid mail servers and a new email address created especially for this super admin user).

 The root of trust for your cloud organization starts here.
 You need to create three email accounts on this domain for the super admins that you designated in the first section.

 Go to [Cloud Identity Free tier setup](https://gsuite.google.com/signup/gcpidentity/welcome) and fill out the form to get started.
 This is mainly gathering high-level information about your business and first super admin user.
 You will also need to agree to the [Cloud Identity agreement](https://admin.google.com/terms/cloud_identity/1/2/en/na_terms.html) to continue.

-Once this is done, you can setup your Cloud Identity account for this domain.
-Sign-in as the super admin user you just created.
-At this point no 2FA is used yet, so you will be asked to provide a phone number for this super admin user (use the received security code by SMS to log in).
+After this is done, you can set up your Cloud Identity account for this domain.
+Sign in as the super admin user you just created.
+At this point no two-factor authentication is used yet, so you will be asked to provide a phone number for this super admin user.
+Use the security code received by SMS to log in.

 ![Set up Cloud Identity](https://storage.googleapis.com/gcp-community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/image2.png)

-Agree to the [Google Terms of Service](https://accounts.google.com/TOS?hl=en) and the [Google Privacy Policy](https://www.google.com/policies/privacy/) to continue.
+Agree to the [Google Terms of Service](https://accounts.google.com/TOS) and the [Google Privacy Policy](https://www.google.com/policies/privacy/) to continue.

-To verify ownership of your domain, click start and add the DNS record in your public DNS zone for this domain and wait until the verification happens (this may take several minutes):
+To verify ownership of your domain, click **Start** and add the DNS record in your public DNS zone for this domain.
+Wait until the verification happens, which may take several minutes.

 ![Verify domain ownership](https://storage.googleapis.com/gcp-community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/image6.png)